 P.S.
 Nope, it is not a driver nor hardware issue on my computer – My Anker Soundcore 2 and Bluetooth controller connect perfectly without this hiccup.

-Now for the next million dollar question – How do this affordable earphones sound like?
+Now for the next million-dollar question – How do these affordable earphones sound like?
 Will it cause ears to bleed?